What happens if I have a criminal conviction and want to travel to other countries?

 Most New Zealand Citizens can travel to the US without a visa using ‘e-passports’ (passports with an identification chip in them) under the Visa Waiver Programme, but this doesn’t apply to people with a criminal record (outside of minor traffic fines).

-With a criminal record, the only way to know for sure if you can travel to the US is to apply for a visa.
+If you have a criminal record, the only way to know for sure if you can travel to the US is to apply for a non-immigrant visa.
 It’s a good idea to wait until you have got a visa before making any financial commitments to travel.

 Even if your conviction makes you technically unable to travel to the US, you may be able to get a temporary waiver.
-You should speak about this with the Consular Officer at the time of the interview.
-Waiver processing can take a couple of weeks, so if you think you may require a waiver, apply early.
+You can speak about this with the Consular Officer at the time of the interview.
+Waiver processing can take more than six to eight months, so if you think you may require a waiver, apply as early as you can.

-For further information, you can call the US Visa Information Service on 09 915 1081 or visit the travel.state.gov website.
-If you need help with filling in the application form, you can get it from your local Citizens Advice Bureau.
+For further information, you can call the US Visa Information Service on 09 887 5999 or visit the United States Embassy & Consulate website.
+If you need help with filling in the application form, your local Citizens Advice Bureau may be able to help you.

 Back to top